ex0-tekk/Diabolist-VR/Readme.md

 [2]
 ## RECOMMENDED SPECS FOR DVR

-**DVR should run well on many medium to high end HMD/PC configurations, I focused heavily on optimizing all performance related settings via ini files, mods, tools and using a low 512k res DynDOLOD configuration for hybrid 3D trees.**
+**DVR should run well on medium to high end HMD/PC configurations, I focused heavily on optimizing all performance related settings via ini files, mods, tools and using a low 512k res DynDOLOD configuration for hybrid 3D trees.**

 **Minimum Recommended Specs for DVR: 20xx graphics card (1080 should still work but it might be laggy without further performance tweaking than this install guide provides, users will need to troubleshoot these issues on their own), AMD Ryzen 7 or Intel 7, 16GB RAM, Solid State Drive (SSD Must be used, Do Not Use a traditional HDD).**